-Although completion of either sequence is considered by the Mathematics Department to be equivalent in course content to Math 151, 152, 153, 254 and 551, only 15 hours of credit will be earned.
+Although completion of this sequence is considered by the Mathematics Department to be equivalent in course content to Math 151, 152, 153 and 254, only 15 hours of credit will be earned.
 Students whose degree programs require mathematics through Math 254 will gain by having 5 more elective hours available to them as they pursue their own goals.